andrew henderson menu

 Interested?
 You’ll be glad to know that the process is actually very simple:

-1. The company will need to have at least €29,000 in equity, conduct business in the country for at least six months, and employ a minimum of three Lithuanian citizens or permanent residents with an average Lithuania salary.
+1. The company will need to have at least €29,000 in equity, conduct business in the country for at least six months, and employ a minimum of three Lithuanian citizens or permanent residents with an average Lithuanian salary.

 3. Citizenship is available to those who have resided in Lithuania for a minimum of 10 years.
 However, you should keep in mind that the country doesn’t allow dual citizenship in most cases.